Finding Legal Help

-One of the issues to be settled in a divorce is the division of property acquired during marriage.
-Utah law recognizes that both spouses contribute to the property acquired during the marriage, regardless of the income source.
-The court can divide all marital property regardless of which spouse holds title to the property or where it is located.
+Generally, the court will divide all property acquired during the marriage (marital property).
+Courts recognize that both spouses contribute to marital property.
+Income is only one factor that courts consider.
+The court can divide all marital property, regardless of which spouse holds title to the property or where it is located.

 How property is divided in a divorce